 This refers to the possibility of a change in the market interest rate applicable at the moment of issue of a fixed-interest security or a money market instrument.
 Changes to the market interest rate may result from factors such as changes in the position of the economy and the resulting policy of the relevant issue bank.
 If market interest rates rise, then the prices of the fixed-interest securities or money market instruments will generally fall.
 On the other hand, if the market interest rate falls, this will have an inverse effect on fixed-interest securities or money market instruments.
 In either case, the price development means that the yield on the security will roughly reflect the market interest rate.
-However, price fluctuations will vary in accordance with the maturity of the fixed-interest security.
-Fixed-interest securities with shorter maturities are subject to lower price risks than such securities which have longer maturities.
+However, price fluctuations will vary in accordance with the maturity of the fixed-interest securities.
 However, fixed-interest securities with shorter maturities generally offer lower yields than fixed-interest securities with longer maturities.
 Due to market conditions, the interest rate fluctuation risk may also arise for sight deposits and deposits at notice in the form of negative credit interest rates or other unfavorable conditions.
 The latter are subject to an increased level of fluctuation, both positively and negatively.